BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 - Inspire others

 Thanks for your time and you can contact me on [LinkedIn](https://www.linkedin.com/in/brmulcahy/), [Twitter](https://twitter.com/AgentMulcahy), or brendan.mulcahy AT epicgames.com!

 Just be forewarned that I might test you before I spend time working with you.

-Thanks, I have to get back to my work now!
+I have to get back to my work now!